florianhartung/debugger-rs/paper/main.typ

 // Compilation <-> Loss of information
 When source code is compiled by a compiler to native machine code, a lot of information about the original source code is changed or completely lost.
 Such information may include the names of variables and functions or the layout of stack frames.
-Debugging these kinds of programs is time-consuming and most of the time not feasible in practice.
+Debugging programs missing this information is time-consuming and most of the time not feasible in practice.
 // Motivate debug information
 To solve this problem, object/executable formats include sections where compilers can store additional debug information.
 Debuggers can read this debug information and use to give users meaningful insight into the debugged process.